irfancn/Abaqus-UEL-elastic/README.md

 # UEL-elastic
 To define an element for FEA under implicit analysis.
-UEL provides freedom to modify the base/shape functions and add additional degree of freedom and their spatial derivatives, which are otherwise not accessible in Abaqus.
+UEL provides the freedom to modify the base/shape functions and add additional degree of freedom and their spatial derivatives, which are otherwise not accessible in Abaqus.

 The UEL is written for 2D analysis using linear triangular elements.